AdobeDocs/experience-manager-cloud-service.en/help/release-notes/maintenance/latest.md

 # Maintenance Release Notes {#maintenance-release-notes}

-The following section outlines the technical release rotes for the latest maintenance release of Experience Manager as a Cloud Service.
+The following section outlines the technical release notes for the current maintenance release of Experience Manager as a Cloud Service.

 ## Release 11382 {#release-11382}